peykaf/sales_forecasting/Questions.md

 In my experience, CatBoost is a powerful gradient boosting library that handles categorical features well, and it provides its own shapley values and feature importance metrics, which can be useful for interpretability.

+The other reason is Catboost is ideal for prototyping and figuring out the presence signal in the data, and it is less prone to overfitting when dealing with rather small datasets (as here).

 ## Question #4 : Dégradation de la performance